 We believe God designed sexual intimacy to be expressed solely within a marriage between a male and female (I Cor.
 6:9, 16-20) and sexual intimacy outside of that marital relationship, as recorded in Scripture, violates the will of God.
-We do not support acts of sexual behavior (opposite-sex or same-sex) outside of marriage between a male and female.
+We do not support acts of sexual behavior (opposite-sex or same-sex) outside of marriage.